 There is no free or coastal camping in the Coral Bay area.
 Camping is not permitted on the beaches or dunes - there are no designated beach camping areas in or around Coral Bay.

 The nearest coastal camping areas to Coral Bay are:

-- to the south: Warroora, Gnaraloo and Quobba stations - to the north: Bruboodjoo Point (on Cardabia Station) - further to the north: Ningaloo Station.
+- to the south: Nyinggulu (Ningaloo) Coastal Reserves Warroora Coast - to the north: Bruboodjoo Point (on Cardabia Station) - further to the north: Nyinggulu (Ningaloo) Coastal Reserves Ningaloo Coast